 Obligations of the other economic operators

 Distributors and retailers are also responsible and liable if they trade items that do not comply with European directives.
-They must verify that the manufacturer did run the electrical safety testing, that the product is provided with the EC declaration of conformity and carry the CE mark.
+They must verify that the manufacturer did run the electrical safety testing, that the product is equipped with the EU declaration of conformity and that it bears the CE mark.

 Any importer must ensure that the procedures for the verification of conformity of the product have been performed, must check for the CE marking and ensure that the technical documentation of the product is available to national competent authorities.